jpv001/AsyncMediator/ARCHITECTURE.md

 | Memory allocations | Minimal | Higher |
 | Dependencies | Zero | Microsoft.Extensions.DI |

-AsyncMediator trades MediatR's pipeline flexibility for performance and simplicity.
-Choose MediatR if you need cross-cutting behaviors (logging, caching, etc.).
-Choose AsyncMediator if you want zero dependencies and maximum performance.
+AsyncMediator now provides pipeline behaviors with a zero-cost opt-in design: when no behaviors are registered, performance is identical to having no pipeline support at all.
+Choose MediatR for a mature ecosystem with extensive community behaviors.
+Choose AsyncMediator if you want zero dependencies, maximum performance, and built-in event deferral.

 ## Concurrency Model